 But a map of tree cover in America’s cities is too often a map of income and race.
 That’s because, due to decades of redlining and other discriminatory policies, trees are often sparse in neighborhoods with more low-income families and people of color.
 Studies show that the neighborhoods that were redlined have fewer trees, preventing the people living there from reaping the benefits trees provide.

-To achieve full Tree Equity, we need to plant and grow 522 million trees across urbanized America, according to our 2021 Tree Equity Score.
-Simply put, Tree Equity is about ensuring there are trees in every part of every city.
+We are shifting from movement building to mobilization.
+All of American Forests’ skills and capacities can assist these federal efforts, from multi-partner facilitation and community engagement to forest science, project management and workforce development.
+We need to plant and grow 500 million trees across urbanized America, according to our 2021 Tree Equity Score.
+Simply put, this is about ensuring there are enough trees in every part of every city.